uhop/nano-bench/README.md

 ## Documentation

-Both utilities are available by name if you installed `nano-bench` globally (`npm install -g nano-bench`).
+Both utilities are available by name if you installed `nano-benchmark` globally (`npm install -g nano-benchmark`).
 If it is installed as a dependency, you can use utilities by name in the `scripts` section of your `package.json` file or from the command line by prefixing them with `npx`, e.g., `npx nano-watch`.